 Our corporate headquarters are located in Burlingame, California.
-In April 2014, we entered into new non-cancelable operating leases for 2,145 square feet of laboratory space and 6,900 square feet of office space through November 2017.
+In April 2014, we entered into new non-cancelable operating leases for 2,145 square feet of laboratory space through May 2017 and 6,900 square feet of office space through November 2017.
 In January, August and November 2015, we amended our original operating lease for laboratory space to expand the facility with an additional 2,431 square feet, 131 square feet and 123 square feet, respectively, of manufacturing space through May 2017.
 In August 2015, we entered into a new non-cancelable operating lease for 3,126 square feet of office space in San Diego, California through September 2019.
-In February 2016, we further amended our original operating lease for laboratory space to further expand the facility with an additional 3,599 square feet of quality control laboratory space through May 2017.
+In February and October 2016, we further amended our original operating lease for laboratory space to further expand the facility with an additional 3,599 square feet and 2,326 square feet, respectively, of quality control and laboratory space through May 2017.
+In February 2017, we further amended our existing lease for an expansion of an additional 721 square feet of laboratory space.
+Commencing on June 1, 2017, the non-cancelable operating lease for the entire existing laboratory space of a total 11,476 square feet is extended for another five years through May 2022.